sujan-dhakal/Soccer-Player-Map/README.md

 # Soccer Player Map
 - An interactive soccer player data visualization web application.
-- Django, PostgreSQL, JavaScript, Leaflet, HTML
+- Python, Django, PostgreSQL, JavaScript, Leaflet, HTML

 (Note: For Privacy Issue, the database has been deleted from Repo and the names of players have been hidden.)